Alfonso de Aragón y Portugal

 Alfonso de Aragón y Portugal, or Alfonso I de Ampurias (1489–1563), was Count of Ampurias and Duke of Segorbe.

 Biography

 He was a son of Enrique de Aragón y Pimentel and Guiomar de Portugal, and succeeded his father as Count of Ampurias and 2nd Duke of Segorbe after his death in 1522.

 In 1516 he married Duchess Juana I Folch de Cardona, 3rd Duke of Cardona, daughter and heiress of Fernando Ramon Folch, 2nd Duke of Cardona.
 This made him 3rd Duke-consort of Cardona.

+During the Revolt of the Brotherhoods, the 2nd Duke of Segorbe fought against the rebels.
+On 18 July 1521, he won an important victory in the Battle of Almenara.

 He was viceroy of Valencia from 1558 until his death in 1563.

 In 1555 he became a Knight in the Order of the Golden Fleece.